m1ckr1sk/Code-Club/README.md

 ### Turing Tumble

-The [turing tumble](https://www.turingtumble.com/) is fantastic for and introduction into logic problems.
+The [turing tumble](https://www.turingtumble.com/) is fantastic for an introduction into logic problems.
 It is a simple concept to introduce kids to logic gates but is extremely well done and the kids are really well made.
 They are quite pricey, (I managed to pick one up for around £50) but its probably my favourite piece of kit because you don't need batteries, you don't need to plug it in, you don't need to support them using it other than a quick intro and the progresssion in difficulty is very gradual.
 The marbles are quite fiddly so I'd recommend getting a magnet with it.
 A colleague introduced this to me and told me it was for children but I have a suspicion that we both play it more than the kids.